medvedevgroup/HowDeSBT/tutorial/README.md

 original SBT paper.
 Alternate schemes are described later in this document;
 see ALT1 and ALT2.

-In the original SBT paper [Solomon 2016], it was argued that the size of the Bloom filters should be set to an estimate of the total number of unique k-mers in the union of the experiments.
+In the original SBT paper (Solomon, Brad, and Carl Kingsford.
+"Fast search of thousands of short-read sequencing experiments.") it was argued that the size of the Bloom filters should be set to an estimate of the total number of unique k-mers in the union of the experiments.
 We use ntcard to estimate this count.

 ```bash
 ntcard --kmer=20 --pref=EXPERIMENTS EXPERIMENT*.fastq.gz